telerik/blazor-docs/upgrade/overview.md

 1. If you are using a local theme stylesheet in `wwwroot`, then replace it.
 This applies to scenarios with [custom themes]({%slug themes-custom%}) or [projects that were created with the Telerik&reg; UI for Blazor Visual Studio Extensions]({%slug themes-swatch-distribution%}#visual-studio-and-visual-studio-code-wizards).

 1. If the application is localized, [update the Telerik localization (`.resx`) files]({%slug globalization-localization%}#how-localization-works-in-the-telerik-components).
 Otherwise you may see [exceptions related to missing localization strings]({%slug common-kb-null-value-parameter-format%}).

+## Upgrade Wizard

+To upgrade the version of Telerik UI for Blazor you can use the [Upgrade Wizard]({%slug getting-started-vs-integration-upgrade-project%}) that comes as part of the [Telerik UI for Blazor Visual Studio Extension]({% slug getting-started-vs-integration-overview %}).

 ## Upgrade from Trial to Commercial